benrayfield/bayeslambda/README.md

 This is the universal function:

-8 opcodes, which all curry exactly 7 params, and which of 8 is chosen by the first 3 of 7 curried params each being leaf or anything except leaf, and param_4_of_7 is comment/ignoredExceptByLAndR:
+8 opcodes, which all curry exactly 7 params (if they mention less than 7, then its La.Lb.Lc.Ld... before that)_, and which of 8 is chosen by the first 3 of 7 curried params each being leaf or anything except leaf, and param_4_of_7 is comment/ignoredExceptByLAndR:

 S = Lx.Ly.Lz.xz(yz)